How We Collect Domain Names For Our Datasets

 Now we use a combination of reverse engineering, crawling and obtaining data from third-party providers such as CommonCrawl.

-For crawling and reverse engineering we draw on data obtained from AWS Cloud with a plenty of EC2 instances.
+For crawling and reverse engineering, we draw on data obtained from AWS Cloud with plenty of EC2 instances.

-Our internal database updates daily and we release fresh datasets each month.
+Our internal database updates daily and we release new datasets each month.